jasonmc02/utn/README.md

 ionic emulate ios
 ```

 ***

-you can also run on the browser with, but some features may not work
+you can also run on the browser with this command, but some features may not work
 ```
 ionic serve
 ```